henryken/audio-transcriber-cloud-build/tutorial.md

       # The filename that you want to use for the generated files
       _FILENAME: <filename>
     ```

 1. Submit the job to Cloud Build
     ```bash
     gcloud builds submit .
     ```

+1. Wait until the job finishes.
+It may take a while, depending on the duration of your audio file.

+1. Find your transcript txt file in the GCS bucket folder (`_GCS_FOLDER_PATH`) you specified in `cloudbuild.yaml`.

 ## Congratulations

 <walkthrough-conclusion-trophy></walkthrough-conclusion-trophy>

-You have successfully transcribed an audio file.
-Your transcript txt file can be found in the GCS bucket folder you
+You have successfully transcribed an audio file using Cloud Speech-to-Text and Cloud Build!
-set in `_GCS_FOLDER_PATH`.